Ircama/osm-carto-tutorials/pages/_includes/install-mapnik.md

 We need to install the Mapnik library.
 Mapnik is used to render the OpenStreetMap data into the tiles managed by the Apache web server through *renderd* and *mod_tile*.

+With Ubuntu 20.04 LTS, go to [mapnik installation](#install-mapnik-library-from-package).

 ### FreeType dependency in Ubuntu 16.04 LTS

 With Ubuntu 18.04 LTS, which installs FreeType 2.8.1, skip this paragraph and continue with [installing Mapnik](#install-mapnik-library-from-package).